training-datalab/old-training-datalab.com/_pages/jmorillo.md

 <img src="https://training-datalab.com/images/team/jmorillo.jpg" class="img-responsive" width="180px" style="float: left" />

-<p align=" justify">I am a PhD student in Social Complexity Sciences at the Universidad del Desarrollo, Chile.
+<p align=" justify">I am a PhD student in <a href="https://dccs.udd.cl/en/" target="_blank">Social Complexity Sciences at the Universidad del Desarrollo</a>, Chile.
 My interests in political science and human behaviour have led me to follow an academic path focused on quantitative and experimental methodologies.</p>

-<p align=" justify">My academic background is in international studies at the Universidad Torcuato Di Tella, Argentina.
-In addition, I hold a master's degree in International Strategy and Trade Policy at the Universidad de Chile.</p>
+<p align=" justify">My academic background is in international studies at the <a href="https://www.utdt.edu/" target="_blank">Universidad Torcuato Di Tella</a>, Argentina.
+In addition, I hold a master's degree in <a href="https://iei.uchile.cl/" target="_blank">International Strategy and Trade Policy at the Universidad de Chile</a>.</p>

 <p align=" justify">My research interests focus on quantitative approaches applied to electoral behaviour, democracy, congressional members and dynamics of human behaviour in socio-political contexts and trade policy.</p>